StackExchange/stack-blog/_posts/2009-06-28-cmon-get-meta.markdown

 <blockquote>
-Also, try to **refrain from asking questions about Stack Overflow itself unless you absolutely, positively have to**.
+Also, try to <strong>refrain from asking questions about Stack Overflow itself unless you absolutely, positively have to</strong>.
 Most programmers don't come here to learn about the intricacies of Stack Overflow; they come here to get answers to their programming questions.
 Let's try to help them out by not cluttering up the system with navelgazing meta-discussion.
 If you want to suggest a feature or discuss how Stack Overflow works, visit our UserVoice site.
 </blockquote>